Managing Your Mental Health Therapy Practice: How To Bill Insurance As A Therapist

 Complete the application process diligently, as it may seem extensive and time-consuming.

-Due to a lack of standardization into this process, securing prior authorization can be challenging.
+Due to a lack of standardization in this process, securing prior authorization can be challenging.
 However, it fills two essential objectives:

 Along with educating and advocating for healthcare providers, the American Medical Association offers prior authorization practice resources and tip guides.

 Submitting claims to insurance companies is a critical component of mental health billing, requiring precise execution.
-This process is typically done electronically and involves completing insurance claim forms with detailed and specific information.
+This process is typically done electronically and involves completing insurance claim forms with detailed and specific information, including the correct CPT code, to ensure proper pay from the insurer.

 - Provider's name